Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Increasing industrialization did not mean merely more wealth, it also meant an abundance of material goods that directly impacted how homes were designed, built, furnished, and decorated; and how the family lived its daily life.

-But, forces other than industrialization also had a dramatic influence on domestic life and directed how resources were spent.
+But forces other than industrialization also had a dramatic influence on domestic life and directed how resources were spent.
 Chief among these was the increasing emphasis on privacy, orderliness, sanitation, and hygiene.

 Cleanliness became "next to Godliness" only in the late Victorian era as a practical offshoot of the invention of indoor sanitary bathrooms.

 Personal Privacy

-While public rooms were often fairly large, family rooms were not.
 There was no such thing as an "open" house plan in Victorian times.
-In part, it was just practical.
+While public rooms were often spacious, family rooms were not.
+Small rooms were more practical.
 Heating was by burning wood or coal in fireplaces or stoves.
-It took a lot of work.

 It was much less work to heat a small room than a large one.

-But, small rooms were also a matter of preference.
-Small, enclosed spaces were cherished by Victorians for their coziness and the feeling of privacy that Victorians prized.
+Small rooms were also a matter of preference.
+Small, enclosed spaces were cherished by Victorians for their coziness and a feeling of privacy.

 Before the Victorian Age, privacy was hard to come by.